botwiki/botwiki.org/content/bots/twitterbots/opentxtbook.md

 Robots: index,follow
 */

-[@opentxtbook](https://www.twitter.com/opentxtbook) is a "Lifelong Learning Assistant" created by [Arnold Tonderai Marunda](https://twitter.com/arnoldfungai) that communicates via direct messages on Twitter.
+[@opentxtbook](https://www.twitter.com/opentxtbook) is a "Personal Learning Assistant" created by [Arnold™Fungai©](https://twitter.com/arnoldfungai) that interacts via direct messages on Twitter.

 You can use this bot to lookup:

-- Bible verses
+- !compute
-- country profiles
+- !lookup
-- profiles of famous people
-- book reviews
+- !rephrase
-- word definitions
+- !summarise

-> To start, send via direct message:  `open: txtbook`.
+> To start, send via direct message:  `!start`.